darius/traitor/larouchefoucauld-maxims.md

 It is all the opposites: imperious and servile, sincere and dissembling, forgiving and cruel, timid and rash.
-It has different leanings for the various tempers that turn it, and pledges now to glory, now riches, now pleasures; so it changes with the changing of our ages, our fortunes, and our experiences, but cares not whether it have many or one humor, for it divides and rejoins as needed, and as it pleases.
+It has different leanings for the various tempers that turn it, and pledges now to glory, now to riches, now pleasures; so it changes with the changing of our ages, our fortunes, and our experiences, but cares not whether it have many or one humor, for it divides and rejoins as needed, and as it pleases.
 It is fickle, and beyond the changes